Yerevan state Azerbaijan dramatic theater

-Further history

-The theater operated until 1988 (with a break in 1949 - 1967).
-The central place in the repertoire of the theater was covered by musical comedies "Arshin mal alan", Mashadi Ibad (If Not That One, Then This One) Uzeyir Hajibeyov.
-At different times, Yunis Nuri, Kazim Zia, Ali Shahsabakhly and others performed in the theater.

 During the years of 1934 - 1951 the main director of the theater was Bakhshi Galandarly.
 "Othello" was staged by the Yerevan drama theater named after J. Jabbarly in the "All-Union Festival of Shakespearean Performances", dedicated to the 380th anniversary of the birth of William Shakespeare in April 1944.

 After a long break for several years, the theater started to work in Yerevan again in 1967.
 The plays such as, "Sevil" by J. Jabbarly, "Namus" by A. Shirvanzade, "Farhad and Shirin" by S. Vurgun, "Flame" by A. Erevanly and A. Suleymanov were included in repertoire of theater.